ayushshrivastv/tryolivia/PRIVACY_POLICY.md

 - **No Account**: Nothing to delete from servers because there are none
 - **Portability**: Your data never leaves your device unless you export it

-## Bluetooth & Permissions
+## Solana+Nostr+Noise network & Permissions

-olivia requires Bluetooth permission to function:
+olivia requires Solana+Nostr+Noise network permission to function:
 - Used only for peer-to-peer communication
 - No location data is accessed or stored
-- Bluetooth is not used for tracking
+- Solana+Nostr+Noise network is not used for tracking
 - You can revoke this permission at any time in system settings

 ## Children's Privacy